hydra/componentmanager/README.md

 Refer to [command line arguments](#command-line-arguments) below.

-10) run BOMCost to calculate the cost for the BOM, tell it to get the program arguments from a file using the `@` symbol:
+10) Run BOMCost to calculate the cost for the BOM, tell it to get the program arguments from a file using the `@` symbol:

 `bomcost @configs/DesignName-RevA-YYYYMMDD-HHMM-BOM.bomcost`

-it will print out the costs of previously-ordered parts and sum the currencies used. e.g.
+It will print out the costs of previously-ordered parts and sum the currencies used.

+It applies part substitutions first, then searches the part mappings to find the part and its price by using the manufacturer's part number.
+If there are more than one possible substitution it will use the first one encountered, you can re-order substitutions in the part substitution file as you prefer.

+e.g.

 ```